MichMesh/docusaurus/docs/Meshtastic/mqtt server.md

 # This affects all clients.
 pattern write $SYS/broker/connection/%c/state
 ```
 - `sudo mosquitto_passwd -c meshdev /etc/mosquitto/passwd`

--- password: `large4cats`
+password: large4cats
 - `sudo systemctl enable mosquitto`
 - `sudo systemctl restart mosquitto`

-You will have to do a bit of a permissions dance.
-I have it running with a letsencrypt cert.
+You will have to do a bit of a permissions dance to get certs working.
+I have it running with a letsencrypt cert, this is what I had to do.
 - create a group called `certreader`
 - change the group ownership of the /etc/letsencrypt/archive/ to certreader
 `sudo chgrp -R certreader /etc/letsencrypt/archive/$YOURCERTDIR`